GravityDeficient/RHC-weatherstation/assembly.md

  - Use 22K and 4.7K resistors to make a voltage divider (12V will map to 2.11V);  22K on top (to +side of gel cell) and 4.7K on bottom (to Gnd).
    Center of divider connects to input A5 of the Boron.

 **IMPORTANT NOTE:** the particular charge controller I got for our wind station has positive common between the solar panel input, battery input, and load.
      This would normally make it impossible to read battery voltage from an analog input on the Boron.
 But as luck would have it it the battery and USB output (that I use to power the Boron) share a common ground.
 This makes it possible.
 DO NOT do this if the battery and Boron don't share a common ground.

 #### Solar Notes
-looks like this settles into about 43mA at 5V; but frequently goes up to 160mA.
-Apparently it can run more than 1A during a publish.)
+(Electron -legacy) looks like this settles into about 43mA at 5V; but frequently goes up to 160mA.
+Apparently it can run more than 1A during a publish.